xinwenfu/VChat_KSTET_Multi/README.md

-# VChat KSTET Exploitation: Multistage Exploitations
+# VChat KSTET Exploit: Multistage Exploitations

 *Notice*: The following exploit, and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-kstet/)
 ___